Stanley Black & Decker Inc at Wells Fargo Industrials Conference

-Good day, everyone.
-I'm Joe O'Dea, the multi-industry analyst at Wells Fargo.
-Thank you for joining us today.
-We're very pleased to continue the presentations with Stanley Black & Decker.
-And from the company, we have CEO, Jim Loree; as well as Lee McChesney, who is the Vice President of Corporate Finance, and the CFO of the Tools & Storage segment as well as Dennis Lange, who is the Vice President of Investor Relations.
-So thank you all for joining us today.
+Joseph John O'Dea - Wells Fargo Securities, LLC, Research Division - Senior Equity Analyst

-We're going to kick things off with some opening comments from the company.
-So Jim, I will turn it over to you, and then we'll go into
+So I think what we're going to do is kick things off with some opening comments and some slides.
+So I'll turn it over to you.
+And then from there, we'll jump into some Q&A.

+James M. Loree - Stanley Black & Decker, Inc. - CEO & Director

 |Access to All Earning Calls and Stock Analysis